mvolkmann/blog/src/meteor.md

 This installs several tools used by Meteor including MongoDB and TypeScript.

 ### Directory Structure

+To create the initial directory structure for a new Meteor app and run the starter app:

+- Enter `meteor create {app-name}`
+- Enter `cd {app-name}`
+- Enter `meteor npm install`
+- Enter `meteor`

+This is covered in more detail later in the "Todo App" section.

 The recommended directory structure for Meteor applications is described below.